Where are Milky Way's Hadronic PeVatrons?: Future Prospects for Probing the Hadronic Source Population

 New CR data will help reduce uncertainties in the CR production rate.
 First, an improvement in the measurement of the grammage, especially at higher energies, would be crucial in determining the CR energy budget.
 Second, a better understanding of the CR knee is needed.
 The existing measurements of CR protons show discrepancies among observations; the amount is by a factor of about 3 at $E_p\simeq3$~PeV, which becomes larger for higher energies.
 This prohibits us from pointing the exact energy of the proton knee and other spectrum features.
 Although the all-particle CR spectrum shows the knee at $\simeq 3$~PeV, the proton spectrum might have a spectrum break at $\simeq 1$~PeV.

 Throughout this work, we use the proton energy budget near 1 PeV and also gamma-ray data at $E_\gamma=100$~TeV.
 In fact, the LHAASO sources are observed much above this energy, reaching more than 1~PeV in some cases.
-This is curious, because hadronic sources that accelerate protons only to $\sim$1~PeV cannot generate bright emission at such energies, because typically $E_\gamma/E_p\ll 1$.
-Such high-energy photons are also difficult to produce by leptonic sources; in the Klein-Nishina regime of the inverse-Compton scattering, the fractional energy from CRs to gamma rays are large, $E_\gamma/E_e\sim 1$, but the cross section is suppressed.
-If we have more detections of $\sim1$~PeV photons, it might suggest that the knee is at $E_p>1$~PeV or that there are super-knee sources.
-As the exact value of $E_\gamma/E_p$ can significantly depend on the spectrum properties, better theoretical and observational characterization of the knee spectrum will be key.
+This is curious, because hadronic sources that accelerate protons only to $\sim$1~PeV {would generate gamma rays typically of $E_\gamma \ll E_p$.} Such high-energy photons are also difficult to produce by leptonic sources; in the Klein-Nishina regime of the inverse-Compton scattering, the fractional energy from CRs to gamma rays are large, $E_\gamma/E_e\sim 1$, but the cross section is suppressed. {As the probability distribution of $E_\gamma/E_p$ for hadronic interactions is broad, this suggests that LHAASO are starting to probe the end of radiation spectrum.
+If LHAASO continues to see sources beyond $\sim$PeV, it might place interesting constraints the locations of proton knee, the contributions from leptonic emission, and the population of super-knee sources.}